Vacunagate: Development of events

 On February 13, Óscar Ugarte assumed the role of Minister of Health.
 During the ceremony, the former minister was invited by the president to the balcony of the Golden Hall for the ministerial handover and was applauded by the government officials present.

-On February 14, the Peruvian Cayetano Heredia University issued a statement indicating that neither Martín Vizcarra nor his wife were volunteers in the clinical trials, as they were not listed in the study’s official records.
+On February 14, the Cayetano Heredia University issued a statement indicating that neither Martín Vizcarra nor his wife were volunteers in the clinical trials, as they were not listed in the study’s official records.

 That same day, the newspaper La República reported that Peru had received 2,000 doses of Sinopharm’s experimental candidate vaccine outside the scope of the clinical trials.
 These doses were administered to some of the medical and technical staff involved in the trial, but also to several officials from the Ministries of Foreign Affairs and Health.
 The Minister of Foreign Affairs, Elizabeth Astete, also received the first dose of the Sinopharm candidate vaccine and resigned after her vaccination became public.

 President Francisco Sagasti announced an investigation “to clarify the facts” surrounding the scandal.
 The new Minister of Health, Óscar Ugarte, further announced that the president had ordered the dismissal of any state employee who received the candidate vaccine irregularly, outside the clinical trial.

 On the evening of February 14, in an interview on the program Cuarto Poder, Minister of Health Óscar Ugarte revealed that both vice-ministers of health, Luis Suárez Ognio (Public Health) and Víctor Bocángel (Health Services and Insurance), had been vaccinated, information known to Pilar Mazzetti.
 Ugarte also announced that he had accepted the resignations of both officials and that an Investigative Commission, chaired by former minister Fernando Carbone, would be formed.

 On February 15, 2021, Allan Wagner was sworn in as the new Minister of Foreign Affairs in a ceremony held in the Golden Hall of the Government Palace.
 That same day, the National University of San Marcos, the other university responsible for the Sinopharm clinical trials in Peru, issued a statement indicating that its research team, led by Dr. Eduardo Ticona, had not vaccinated individuals outside the 4,500 volunteers or the 88 members of its research team.
-However, hours later, when the full list of individuals vaccinated outside the clinical trials was revealed, it was confirmed that the rector and vice-rector of research at the National University of San Marcos, as well as the rector, academic vice-rector, and vice-rector of research at the Peruvian Cayetano Heredia University, had received the candidate vaccine.
+However, hours later, when the full list of individuals vaccinated outside the clinical trials was revealed, it was confirmed that the rector and vice-rector of research at the National University of San Marcos, as well as the rector, academic vice-rector, and vice-rector of research at the Cayetano Heredia University, had received the candidate vaccine.

 The Embassy of the People’s Republic of China in Peru issued a statement indicating that it was unaware of the identities of the vaccinated senior officials and rejected the terms courtesy vaccines, donations, or perks amid the scandal involving the vaccination of senior officials in Peru.